- Advisor: Junyoung Park

 What excites you about NSF BioPACIFIC MIP?

-The BioPACIFIC MIP training will provide an excellent interdisciplinary platform for me to engage in.
-The various researchers from UCLA and UCSB involved in BioPACIFIC MIP will pave the way for exciting collaborations, as materials and synthetic chemistry can be complementary to my metabolic engineering for chemoenzymatic synthesis of sustainable materials.
-Thus, the many different fields represented in BioPACIFIC MIP will allow me to not only gain a greater understanding and scope of related fields, but also allow me to contribute to fruitful joint efforts in sustainability.
+The BioPACIFIC MIP training has and will continue provide an excellent interdisciplinary platform for me to engage in.
+I have enjoyed engaging with various researchers from UCLA and UCSB involved in BioPacific, as some have led to talks for exciting collaborations, as materials and synthetic chemistry can be complementary to my metabolic engineering for chemoenzymatic synthesis of sustainable materials.
+Thus, the many different fields represented in BioPacific will allow me to not only gain a greater understanding and scope of related fields, but also allow me to contribute to fruitful joint efforts in sustainability.
 Furthermore, connections with industry will allow me to ground my research in producing bio-based polymers that have industrial applications.
 The high-throughput and automated instrumentation will also allow me to conduct more experiments and scale up reactions to an industrial scale, further augmenting my research and tailoring it towards industrial relevance, and this will be accompanied by the educational programs that will help with industrial experimental design and mentality.
-Lastly, I believe there is much to gain with the outreach opportunities BioPACIFIC MIP offers, and I hope to be able to use this opportunity to continue to contribute to scientific outreach and communication.
+I have worked a bit designing protocols for the Living Biofoundry and would like to continue to do that as my research progresses and requires more high throughput work.